 - For initial assessment and management see the separate Psychosis - Diagnosis and Management article.

-- NICE recommends that GPs should only prescribe antipsychotics if they are on familiar territory.
-Protocols should be established with local mental health services/early intervention teams/psychiatrists depending on local arrangements.
+- NICE recommends that GPs should only prescribe antipsychotics prior to specialist assessment if they are instructed to do so by a consultant psychiatrist.
+Secondary care should lead on care for at least the first 12 months.
+Protocols should be established with local mental health services/early intervention teams/psychiatrists, depending on local arrangements.
 An atypical antipsychotic is the drug of choice.
 NICE has not found any difference between the various types.
 The drug's Summary of Product Characteristics (SPC) and the British National Formulary (BNF) should be used to calculate dosages.

 - The care of a patient who has schizophrenia is a joint effort between secondary care and primary care.
 The latter is important, being likely to see patients more often and for other physical diseases.
 Multidisciplinary support is essential to ensure support and early recognition of problems.